Sandakan Prisoner of War MemorialPrint Page

-The Memorial commemorates prisoners of war who died in North Borneo in World War Two.
-The Memorial is a topographical model showing the route of the death marches between Sandakan and Ranau.
+A monument commemorates prisoners of war who died in North Borneo in World War Two.
+It is a topographical model showing the route of the death marches between Sandakan and Ranau.
 Mt.
 Kinabula, the highest mountain in South East Asia, in the background.

 The memorial bears about 150 names of men known to have enlisted from the Northern Regions of New South Wales.
 These names are featured on three plaques and a fourth plaque tells the story of the Sandakan tragedy.